Afghan Christians Fear Violence Due to Taliban’s Interpretation of Sharia

 According to the Taliban’s strict interpretation of Sharia law, Afghan Christians are apostates due to their conversions from Islam.
 As apostates, Afghan Christians will be subject to Sharia’s deadliest consequences under the Taliban’s rule.

 ICC’s Regional Manager for South Asia, William Stark, said, “Reports of a broad and brutal crackdown by the Taliban in Afghanistan should not be a surprise.
 Looking at the individuals selected to lead the interim government, the Taliban have already shown how they intend to rule the country.
 For Afghan Christians, this likely means they will face brutal oppression and persecution if their identities are discovered.
-As converts from Islam, Afghan Christians will not be viewed as a religious community, but a group of criminals the Taliban and others who share their ideology must punish.
+As converts from Islam, Afghan Christians will not be viewed as a religious community but as a group of criminals, the Taliban and others who share their ideology must punish.
 More must be done to protect this vulnerable community.”

 For interviews, please contact: email@example.com.